You will be required to attend the following appointments for the purchase of your flat:

 under "My Flat > Application Status - Resale"

-Purpose of Completion Appointment
+Purpose of Resale Completion

-The Completion Appointment is for the
+The appointment is for the HDB to witness

 - The signing of the transfer document by the seller of the resale flat